NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 Waller had in 2014 bought a device which was identical to that found in the bathroom, but he said it was used in an effort to catch a petty cash thief at the embassy and denied being the person responsible for planting the toilet camera.

 "At trial you tried to blame an innocent man ...
-Publicly accusing him of your crime," Judge Ronayne said today.
+Publicly accusing him of your crime," Judge Ronayne told Keating today.

 "We will not be discussing publicly the support offered to staff on this case other than to say the welfare and privacy of staff have been at the forefront of our considerations," a spokesperson for the ministry has said.